Can Chicken Eat Oranges?

 Meanwhile, some chicken owners and handlers worry about the mineral and vitamin content in oranges that may affect the chicken’s health, especially on egg-laying chickens.
 It concerns them that the citric acid may interfere with the chicken’s calcium absorption making it unfavorable for egg production.

 Although several factors affect the quality of a chicken’s eggshells before they are laid, it is understandable how chicken handlers or owners argue about this.
-But, their concern is not among them.
+But, this particular concern about citric acid isn’t one of the primary factors affecting eggshell quality.

 Do Chickens Need Oranges?